KunalxKushwaha/AI-ChatBot/README.md

 ## 🧠 Overview

 **DeepSeek AI Chatbot** is an interactive and user-friendly conversational UI inspired by modern AI assistants.
-It's designed with a clean interface and powered using JavaScript and fetch APIs for interaction with a DeepSeek-based backend (or simulated responses).
+It's designed with a clean interface and powered using JavaScript and fetch APIs for interaction with a DeepSeek-based backend (or simulated responses)

 ---